 Why do we look at the result?
-Because we don’t talk about the messy parts of our lives, our heartbreaks, and failures.
+Because we don’t discuss the messy parts of our lives, our heartbreaks, and failures.

 I have a friend who cries before attending baby showers.
 She puts on beautiful clothes and makeup and tells everyone about her carefree, childless life.
 On the outside, she looks happy and fulfilled, but on the inside, she desperately yearns for a family.

 She’s not the only one who hides her true feelings.
-Most of us don’t discuss life plans that went awry or talk about our fears and insecurities.
+Most of us don’t discuss life plans that went awry, fears and insecurities.